StevenVentura/Panicards/README.md

 Cardgame of Speed over Java Websocket.
 One player runs the Panicards.jar, and both players run the PanicardsClient.jar.

-Server computer, on his PanicardsClient.jar, should enter "localhost" (no quotes) as the IP Address to connect to.
+Instructions to run this game:

+1) download and run PanicardsClient on both Guest&Host computers.
+It should generate two image files besides the jar.

+2) download and run PanicardsServer on Host computer.
+It should generate a GameRules.txt file.

+3) enter the credentials in the PanicardsClient menu bottom-right box.

+    Host computer: Enter "localhost" (no quotes)

-Guest computer should enter the host computer's IP.
-You have the option of using the LAN IP address, or the public IP Address of the Server computer.
+    Guest computer: Enter the LAN or public IP Address of the Host computer.

-The Server computer may need to port forward his router on port 8123.
+    *note: may need to port-forward on port 8123

+4) play game of Speed with your friend!

+Controls:

+press Enter to open menu.
+(You can flip the board around on your screen)

+Right-click to flip a card.